naveenkashyapdv/Oracleclient/README.md

-This cookbook is concerned with a full installation of OracleClient.
+"This cookbook is concerned with a full installation of OracleClient.
 This will give access to oracle-cient, sqlplus etc.
-Platform Support\
+Platform Support\"